wallarm/product-documentation/docs/latest/installation/connectors/aws-lambda.md

 [CloudFront](https://aws.amazon.com/cloudfront/) is a content delivery network operated by Amazon Web Services.
 Wallarm can act as a connector to secure and monitor traffic delivered through CloudFront.

-The Wallarm filtering node is deployed externally and acts as a connector between CloudFront and Wallarm.
-On the CloudFront side, you only need to deploy additional Wallarm-provided Lambda@Edge functions to route traffic to the connector.
+To use Wallarm as a connector for CloudFront, you need to **deploy the Wallarm node externally** and **run Wallarm-provided Lambda@Edge functions** to route traffic to the Wallarm node for analysis.

-The CloudFront connector supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) modes:
+The CloudFront connector supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) traffic analysis:

 === "In-line traffic flow"